Skip to content

-How to Download Netflix on MacBook (2026): Official + Tested Methods
+How to Download Netflix on MacBook: 4 Tested Methods (2026)

 Table of Contents

-There is no Netflix app for Mac in 2026, and the macOS experience is browser-only with no offline-download feature.
-To watch Netflix offline on a MacBook, you can pre-download titles on an iPhone or iPad and AirPlay them to your Mac, sideload the iOS Netflix app on an Apple Silicon Mac via PlayCover, or use a third-party downloader to save a local MP4 for personal offline viewing.
+To watch Netflix offline on a MacBook, you can pre-download titles on an iPhone or iPad and watch them on that device, sideload the iOS Netflix app on an Apple Silicon Mac via PlayCover (Mobile-plan accounts only), or use a third-party downloader to save a local MP4 for personal offline viewing.
 The official answer is "no"; the practical answers are workarounds.

 In 2026, every Mac user who wants Netflix offline hits the same wall — then finds the same three workarounds.